 Create, place or accept fictitious transactions, Wash Transactions, or non-competitive transactions (except as otherwise authorized by Seed SEF Rules), or execute any Order with knowledge of its nature as a fictitious transaction, Wash Transaction, accommodation trade or non-competitive transaction.

 Place or accept buy and sell orders in the same Unique Swap Identifier, where the Person knows or reasonably should know that the purpose of the orders is to avoid taking a bona fide market position exposed to market risk.
-Buy and sell Orders for different accounts with common beneficial ownership that are entered with the intent to negate market risk or price competition shall also be deemed to violate this prohibition on Wash Transactions.
+Buy and sell Orders for different Trading Accounts with common beneficial ownership that are entered with the intent to negate market risk or price competition shall also be deemed to violate this prohibition on Wash Transactions.
 Additionally, no Person shall knowingly execute or accommodate the execution of such Orders by direct or indirect means.

 Rule 617.
 Manipulation and Fraudulent Conduct Prohibited